Brokers of Death arms case: Overview

-In December 1985, the case began when Iranian banker Cyrus Hashemi approached US Customs with a deal.
-Hashemi, described by Assistant Treasury Secretary John M. Walker, Jr. as a "major figure in international arms trafficking", had been indicted in July 1984 over arms dealing with Iran, and sought leniency in exchange for cooperation.
+The Brokers of Death arms case began in December 1985 after Iranian banker Cyrus Hashemi approached US Customs with a deal.
+Hashemi, described by Assistant Treasury Secretary John M. Walker, Jr. as a "major figure in international arms trafficking", had been indicted in July 1984 over arms dealing with Iran and sought leniency in exchange for cooperation.
 The US agreed to drop the charges against Hashemi in exchange for his cooperation.
-Hashemi said he had been approached in late 1985 by Samuel Evans, an advisor to Saudi arms dealer Adnan Khashoggi, leading to US Customs setting up a sting operation.
-The four-month investigation, costing over $100,000, led to arrests in April 1986 in New York and Bermuda, with the involvement of Special Agent Joseph F. King.
-Evans was recorded by US Customs saying that he had received assurances of "full and complete cooperation" from Israeli officials, and was expecting to discuss the matter with Israeli Defense Minister Yitzhak Rabin on his next trip.
+He stated that he had been approached in late 1985 by Samuel Evans, an advisor to Saudi arms dealer Adnan Khashoggi, about a potential arms deal, prompting US Customs to establish a sting operation.

+The operation involved meetings arranged by Hashemi in hotel suites in New York and Paris, which were recorded using hidden cameras and microphones; the agency also arranged for a vice president of Chemical Bank in New York to confirm by telephone that a one billion dollar line of credit existed in Hashemi’s name.
+The four-month investigation, costing over $100,000, resulted in arrests in April 1986 in New York and Bermuda, with the involvement of Special Agent Joseph F. King.
+During the recorded meetings, Evans was documented stating that he had received assurances of "full and complete cooperation" from Israeli officials, and that he expected to discuss the matter with Israeli Defense Minister Yitzhak Rabin on his next trip.